 As good as this version of Linux looks, it runs just as fast.
 Using less than 235MB of memory on a liveCD boot, you will be damned pleased with performance on most any machine.

 There really are not many drawbacks to most versions of Manjaro from what I can see.
 It’s sleek, sexy, and fast.
-However, while I love I3WM it is certainly not for people who don’t like learning curves.
+However, while I love I3WM, it is certainly not for people who don’t like learning curves.
 It took me a while to understand how to properly snap windows the way I wanted, and to understand some other caveats of using such a unique window manager.
 However, with that learning curve comes great reward.
-After some fiddling and reading, My tiles pretty much auto populate with programs that I have set to run at start.
+After some fiddling and reading, My tiles pretty much auto populate with programs that I have set to run at start, and my workflow has never been faster.

 While I think most people with the patience to learn Manjaro I3WM will love it, it takes a certain desire to appreciate the system.
 If you want something really simple, go for another version of Manjaro, if you want something super powerful and simple by comparison, Give Manjaro I3WM a whirl.
 As a developer, I’d give it an 88/100.